 Me, Robo and Ian at Dungeness

-The mega bird of the month was on the 20th of June, which I finally nailed after previously dipping on the first day, was a Royal tern, which ended up at Llandudno promenade, thankfully I got out of work and had cracking views of it as it flew right in front of me.
+The mega bird of the month was on the 20th of June, which I finally nailed after previously dipping on the first day, was a Royal tern, which ended up at Llandudno promenade.
+Thankfully, I got out of work and had cracking views of it as it flew right in front of me.

 Royal Tern

-July was a fantastic month for me, when on the 5th, Mark Payne relocated a Caspian tern at Wiggenhall St Germans in Norfolk, which he found further down the river after it had flown, we thought we had all missed it.
+July was a fantastic month for me, when on the 5th, Mark Payne relocated a Caspian tern at Wiggenhall St Germans in Norfolk, which he found further down the river after it had flown.
+We thought we had all missed it.

 Caspian Tern

-As soon as we arrived, Bob Flood had organized a pelagic trip for Friday evening.
+As soon as we arrived, Bob Flood had organised a pelagic trip for Friday evening.
 Within just an hour of venturing off Martin's, I spotted my first Wilson’s Petrel during a terrible storm—an experience I will never forget.
 The next morning, we headed out again and encountered over nine Wilson’s Petrels, which is the best record ever from a pelagic trip.
 It truly was an unbelievable day!

 My first Wilson's Petrel